unicef/kindly/docs/development.md

 You can set Authorization headers using environment variables.
 This repository provides a sample template `.env.template` file in the root folde that you need to copy into a new file.
 The code below will create a copy to the `.env` folder:
 Alternatively, you can set Authorization headers using environment variables.
 This repository provides a sample template `.env.template` file in the root folde that you need to copy into a new file:
+You can set Authorization headers using environment variables.
+This repository provides a sample template `.env.template` file in the root folde that you need to copy into a new file.
+The code below will create a copy to the `.env` folder:

 ```bash
 cp .env.template .env